Consulting Case Interview Examples for Interview Prep (2020)

 - Darden Consulting Casebook by the Consulting Club at Darden – 2012-2013 edition

-If you still have questions, leave them in the comments below.
+If you still have questions on case interview preparation, leave them in the comments below.
 We’ll ask our My Consulting Offer coaches and get back to you with answers.

 Also, we have tons of other articles diving into the things you need to know to get an offer from one of the top consulting firms.
 Check out our pages on: